-- Useful items: water to locate hole, pen to mark hole, rags and alcohol solvent to
+- Useful items: water to locate holes, pen to mark holes, rags, and alcohol solvent to

-- clean the tube, rubber gloves for skin protection.
+- Clean the tube and rubber gloves for skin protection.

 Once the inner tube is fully deflated, squeeze the walls of the tire together until it drops into the center of the rim.

-Next use tire levers to remove one side of the tire off from the rim.
-Removing only one side of the tire provides plenty of room to remove the inner tube, and makes for a quicker refit.
+Next use tire levers to remove one side of the tire from the rim.
+Removing only one side of the tire provides plenty of room to remove the inner tube and makes for a quicker refit.

-Remove the inner tube by pulling out the valve stem first, and then pull the rest of the tube out of the tire.
-Once the tube is removed, check the tire for sharp objects that may still be lodged in the tire.
+Remove the inner tube by pulling out the valve stem first, then pull the rest out of the tire.
+Once the tube is removed, check the tire for sharp objects that may still be lodged.
 Carefully inspect the outside of the tire, and run your fingers along the inside of the tire to feel for objects.
 Be careful not to cut yourself!

 Use pliers to remove any objects lodged in the tire if you have any available.
-Also inspect the rim to ensure it has not been damaged, and possibly causing the puncture(s).
+Also, inspect the rim to ensure it has not been damaged and possibly caused the puncture(s).

-Next, search the tube for punctures by filling it with air, and listening or feeling for escaping air.
-If you can’t find the leak, try submerging the tube in a sink at home or pour bottled water over the tube when on the road.
+Next, search the tube for punctures by filling it with air and listening or feeling for escaping air.
+If you can’t find the leak, try submerging the tube in a sink at home or pouring bottled water over the tube when on the road.
 Check the tube thoroughly to ensure you don’t have multiple punctures.

 After you’ve found the puncture(s), clean the surrounding area(s), and ensure the tube surface is dry before proceeding.
 Next, use a metal scuffer or sandpaper to roughen the area around the puncture.

 Once roughened, coat the area with a thin layer of vulcanizing glue.
-Let it dry completely, then apply a patch large enough to fully cover the puncture.
-If your patches are self-adhesive you can skip this step as you don’t need to pre-apply glue to the inner tube.
+Let it dry completely, then apply a large patch to cover the puncture fully.
+If your patches are self-adhesive, you can skip this step, as you don’t need to pre-apply glue to the inner tube.

 If you use vulcanizing patches, wait for the glue to set for about 5 minutes before applying the new patch.

-When finished with your repair, remove a little air from the tube so that it loosely holds its shape, then insert it back inside of the tire starting with the valve stem.
-After, the tube is completely inside of the tire, squeeze the tire and use tire levers to position it back behind the rim, then continue pumping air into the tube until full.
+When finished with your repair, remove a little air from the tube so that it loosely holds its shape, then insert it back inside the tire, starting with the valve stem.
+After the tube is entirely inside the tire, squeeze the tire and use tire levers to position it back behind the rim, then continue pumping air into the tube until complete.
 Reattach the tire to the bike.

 Voila!
 You’re ready to ride again.